 We don’t have to remind you how important customer reviews or testimonials are as they often influence the purchasing decision.
 Not only do reviews help you stand out, Google takes reviews into account for SEO purposes.
 As such, remember to monitor them regularly and always reply in a timely fashion.
 Don’t forget to connect with your audience wherever possible to continue the conversation especially when they are saying good things about your brand.

-GMB posts can be seen as ‘mini ads’ for your company’s products or services providing a great opportunity to use keywords you want to rank for.
-These posts appear in your GMB profile when someone searches for your brand on Google or when they view your Google My Business profile on Google Maps.
+Google Business Profile posts can be seen as ‘mini ads’ for your company’s products or services providing a great opportunity to use keywords you want to rank for.
+These posts appear in your GBP profile when someone searches for your brand on Google or when they view your Google Business Profile on Google Maps.

-Below is a list of the current CTAs and an example of a GMB post for Elite Garages Southampton:
+Below is a list of the current CTAs and an example of a GBP post for Chippenham Pharmacy in Chippenham:

 - Order Online